Direct Aid Program (DAP) – Mumbai

 DAP funding is available to NGOs and academic institutions engaged in development activities on a not-for-profit basis.

-Projects in India - to receive a DAP grant, all organisations must have current Foreign Contribution (Regulation) Act (FCRA) approval.
+To receive a DAP grant in India, all organisations must have renewed Foreign Contribution (Regulation) Act (FCRA) approval.
 Information about obtaining FCRA approval can be found here.

 What funds are available and how can they be used?

-Grants are typically provided up to 10 Lakh INR.
+Grants are typically provided up to AUD 20,000 for new applicants or AUD 40,000 for existing partners.
 The majority of grant funding must be used to cover the direct project expenses.
-Funding cannot be used to directly fund micro credit schemes, salaries, recurring costs (including office rental and utility costs), routine maintenance, repairs (including equipment such as computer, stoves, fridges etc), travel and the purchase of major assets such as property or vehicles and commercial ventures.
+Funding cannot be used to directly fund micro credit schemes, salaries, recurring costs (including office rental and utility costs), routine maintenance, repairs (including equipment such as computer, stoves, fridges etc.), travel and the purchase of major assets such as property or vehicles and commercial ventures.

-Ten percent of the grant can be allocated to administrative expenses required to deliver the project.
+Ten per cent of the proposed budget should be dedicated towards activities that generate public awareness about the project.
+A maximum of ten per cent of the grant can be allocated to administrative expenses required to deliver the project.

 Grant funding can only be utilised for purposes agreed upon by the recipient and the Australian Consulate-General.
 If your project changes as it is implemented, approval for the reallocation of funding must be sought from the Australian Consulate-General.
 Any unspent funds at completion of the project must be returned to the Australian Consulate-General.